 Led by Denitsa Kozhuharova, Law & Internet Foundation

-Limiting online sexual Exploitation and Abuse Gender based on Underaged boys by Educating experts (LEAGUE) is a project aiming to prevent sexual abuse of boys aged 10-18 online.
-The project is implemented in two main streams – the first one encompasses the international and national training programmes, while the second one is dedicated to the elaboration of an Internet Platform and Chatbot.
+Limiting online sexual Exploitation and Abuse Gender based on Underaged boys by Educating experts (LEAGUE) is a project aiming to prevent the online sexual abuse of boys aged 10-18.
+The project is implemented in two main streams – the first one encompasses international and national training programmes, while the second is dedicated to the elaboration of an Internet Platform and Chatbot.

 - Individual factors

 - Family factors

 - Coping and response mechanisms as a reaction to the abuse

 - What recognising the factors allows us to do